 Pack 3.
 Hawthorn Hedgerow Pack

-50 x Hawthorn Note; For those who would prefer a mixed hedge, you should order the Hawthorn Pack together with the Wildlife & Shrubs Pack below, as all the species listed would be suitable for a mixed native hedge
+20 x Hawthorn, 20 x Spindle and 10 x Dog Rose Note; For those who would prefer a mixed hedge, you should order the Hawthorn Pack together with the Wildlife & Shrubs Pack below, as all the species listed would be suitable for a mixed native hedge

 Pack 4.
 Wildlife & Shrubs Pack

-10 x Hawthorn, 10 x Grey Willow, 10 x Dog Rose, 10 x Hazel and 10 x Dogwood Note; Whilst this is the core mix, Please note we reserve the right to substitute with other suitable native shrub species in line with availability.
-This maybe to Spindle, Buckthorn or Wild Privet
+10 x Hawthorn, 10 x Goat Willow, 10 x Dog Rose, 10 x Hazel and 10 x Spindle Note; Whilst this is the core mix, Please note we reserve the right to substitute with other suitable native shrub species in line with availability.
+This maybe to Wild Privet, for example.

 Pack 5.
 Native Woodland Pack (new for 2021)

-25 x Common Oak, 10 x Silver Birch, 5 x Beech, 3 x Alder and 3 x Hornbeam, 2 x Rowan and 2 x Goat Willow
+16 x Common Oak, 10 x Silver Birch, 9 x Aspen, 5 x Beech, 3 x Alder, 3 x Hornbeam, 2 x Rowan and 2 x Goat Willow

 (Please note, each order is limited to a maximum of 19 packs – 950 trees – in total)